PlayNetwork/esimport/readme.md

 python setup.py develop
 ```

 ## Script Assumptions
 - The key names are the first row of data in the TDF file.
-- The index name is the filename minus extension.
+- The index name, if not specified on command line, is defaulted to the filename minus extension.
-- By default, the mapping filename is the index name plus the **.map** extension
-  (may be overridden by the user with the `-map_ext` argument)

 ## Use
 If login credentials are required for any operation, add the arguments